Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: An object describing the Container Registry.
 This includes the following properties:
 - `resource_id` - The resource ID of an existing Container Registry, set to null if a new Container Registry should be created.
+- `create_new` - Whether or not to provision a new Container Registry
+- `ignore` - (Optional) A flag whether to consider the resource all together.
+If set to 'true', no resource will be created nor will an existing resource be associated with the workspace.
 - `private_endpoints` - A map of private endpoints to create on a newly created Container Registry.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
   - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
   - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.